aliuj22/code_collaborate_shop/README.md

-### Frontend for the Code & Collaboration brief
+### Frontend code for the Code & Collaboration brief

-So far I've only added SCSS and removed the boilerplate code.
+E-commerce platform, built with NextJS

+### npm i
+### npm run dev

+For the data to load from the database the backend code must be running, git clone https://github.com/egiiiiil/code_collaborate_shop_server.git npm run dev to start backend server